 Study reveals flaws in gene testing; results often conflict

-The study was discussed Wednesday at a conference in Washington and published online by the New England Journal of Medicine.
+On Wednesday, the group made its first report at a conference in Washington.
+The study also was published online by the New England Journal of Medicine.

 So far, the project has tracked more than 172,000 variants in nearly 23,000 genes, a small portion of the millions known to exist but some of the more common ones that have been identified.

 More than 118,000 of these variants have an effect on the risk for a disease — and 11 percent have been analyzed by more than one lab so results can be compared.
 In 17 percent of those cases, labs interpreted the findings differently, as either raising the risk of a disease, having no effect on it or having an unknown effect.

 At least 415 gene variants now have different interpretations that could sway a medical decision, such as whether to have healthy breasts or ovaries removed to lower the risk of cancer, or to get a medical device such as an implanted defibrillator to cut the risk of sudden cardiac death.

 "The magnitude of this problem is bigger than most people thought," said Michael Watson, executive director of the American College of Medical Genetics and Genomics, one of the study's authors and a partner in the data pooling project.

 And it can harm patients.
 Rehm described a woman who had genetic testing and wrongly was told she did not have elevated risks for breast cancer.
 She later developed the disease but could have had preventive surgery had the right gene analyses been done.

 An independent expert, Dr. Eric Topol, director of the Scripps Translational Science Institute in La Jolla, California, commended the study leaders and the database project for "cleaning up the mess" from labs that have not shared data in the past.